aheald-quadball/us-quadball-rulebook/rulebook.md

 10.2.4.
 Adjusting a goal call

-The head referee may adjust a goal or no-goal call at any time prior to the formerly defending team having possession of the quadball outside of the keeper zone and a subsequent significant interaction or play by the player with possession of the quadball.
+The head referee may adjust a goal or no-goal call at any time prior to the formerly defending team having possession of the Quadball outside of the keeper zone and a subsequent significant interaction or play by the player with possession of the Quadball.

 **10.3.
 PLAYERS AND OFFICIALS**